Jake Sieg, Auditor-Treasurer-Coordinator

 600 6th Street, Suite 6

 Madison, MN 56256

 Fax: (320) 598-3125

 The Lac qui Parle County Auditor-Treasurer-Coordinator (ATC) office is the central financial, administrative, and human resources department for the County.
 In addition, the ATC Office carries out a wide variety of miscellaneous functions delegated by Minnesota statute and the County Board of Commissioners.
 The office is managed by Auditor-Treasurer-Coordinator Jake Sieg, who was appointed by the County Board of Commissioners in 2007.
-The ATC office is staffed by four full-time and two part-time Deputy ATC employees.
+The ATC office is staffed by four full-time and one part-time Deputy ATC employees.

 The responsibilities of the ATC Office are broken into five major areas: